The following is subject to change. Please check with relevant mass transportation authorities for the most up-to-date information.

 Metro-North Railroad (NY and CT)

 All trains on Metro-North Railroad’s Harlem, Hudson, and New Haven Lines allow bicycles on Tour day.
 Bike-permit rules and restrictions on the number of bikes per train are suspended all day.
 Check schedules for local service on all lines.
 To get to the start from Grand Central Terminal, see the bike directions above or take the 4, 5, or 6 subway to the Brooklyn Bridge or City Hall station.
-Off-peak fares are in effect on Sunday.
-Purchase tickets before boarding trains and save.
-Free parking is available at many local stations.
-Please read station parking signs carefully.
-Trains for the return trip leave hourly.
 See schedule for exact time each hour.
-For more information on departure times and locations, visit http://www.mta.info/mnr/
+For more information on departure times and locations, visit www.mta.info/mnr/

 Long Island Railroad

 The New York City stop for the MTA Long Island Rail Road is Penn Station, at 34th Street and Seventh Avenue.
 At Penn Station, cyclists can transfer to downtown subway service or cycle downtown to Battery Park.
-Off-peak fares apply and, on May 5th, bike-permit restrictions are suspended.
+Off-peak fares apply and on the day of the Tour, bike-permit restrictions are suspended.
 Cyclists should board and remain in the rear two cars of the train.
 In addition, cyclists are asked to have a suitable elastic cord to secure their bikes to the train.
-For more information on departure times and locations, visit http://www.mta.info/lirr/
+For more information on departure times and locations, visit www.mta.info/lirr/

 New Jersey Transit